barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 There is a fact and only I know it.
 Or at least so I think...

 This is knowledge about things which I have experienced in my personal life.
-It can range from the trivial (e.g. *I stepped on a chewing gum today*) to the very serious (e.g. *I cannot afford to buy food for my children*).
+It can range from the trivial (e.g. *I stepped on a chewing gum today*) to the very serious (*I cannot afford to buy food for my children*).
 I am oblivious to the fact that millions of other people might have similar private pieces of information at the same time (e.g. they also cannot afford to buy food).

 **Public knowledge**
-The fact is out there; for anyone with their eyes & ears tuned in.
+The fact is out there, for anyone with their eyes & ears tuned in.

 Public knowledge is information (facts, articles, news,...) available in the public domain.
 This could be anything: from truthful facts to fake news.
 For example, [listed company][19] accounts (P & L, revenue,...) are by law in the public domain.
 So is a [November 2019 article][20] about a little-known city having an influx of patients at its hospitals.

-Public domain can also imply any context.
+In this discussion, "public domain" means practically any context.
-E.g. an unrestricted Confluence page in your company's intranet is also public knowledge.
-In the company's public domain.
+For example, an unprotected Confluence page in your company's intranet is also public knowledge in the company's domain.

 In brief, we *can* know about public knowledge.
 But it is not exactly at the forefront of our thought.

 **Common knowledge**
 Everyone knows that everyone knows.
 There is no way of denying or hiding.

 This is when you know that everyone else also knows the fact.
-And the important bit is that will almost surely take action.
+And (the important bit) they will almost surely take action.
 You can no longer ignore the fact, even if you wanted to.

 It is also interesting to tie this back to private knowledge, even the trivial sort. <sup>[2](#footnote_2)</sup>
-Common knowledge is the most interesting type, though it might be a little bit elusive.
-We will come back to that with some examples in a minute.
+As definitions go, it might be a little bit elusive.
+We will come back to it with some examples later on.

 ## Overton window